-An example is savings in heating, ventilation and air conditioning (HVAC) due to lighting upgrades; more efficient lighting products produce less heat, meaning that air conditioning does not need to work as hard.
+Savings in heating, ventilation and air conditioning (HVAC) due to lighting upgrades; more efficient lighting products produce less heat, meaning that air conditioning does not need to work as hard.
 This saves additional energy in the HVAC system in summer, and costs more heating energy in winter.